dseconf/DSE2023/README.md

 ### Time table of the Conference (August 24 and 25th, 2023)

-The tentative schedule for the DSE2023 conference can be found [here](https://dseconf.org/dse2023conf).
+* The tentative schedule for the DSE2023 conference can be found [here](https://dseconf.org/dse2023conf).
+* Registration will be in front of Anthropole, room 1129.
+* Coffe breaks will be in front of Anthropole, room 1031.

 ### Prerequisites